 Have you messed around with any mushroom blading?

 No, not at all.
 It hasn’t even crossed my mind.
 I do not think I am good enough to do all that wheel slide stuff.
 I can’t really say that I’ve wanted to try to slow down and skate smaller obstacles.
 Since skating these K2 frames I’ve been trying to skate mainly bowls and skate parks.
 I find it really fun to pump as fast as possible around bowls with these frames.
 I do love watching the things that the mushroom blading guys do, but I don’t know if I can do any of those crazy tricks like citric acid slides.
-I also feel like for my foot size, the 100mm K2 frames are too long for me to do that kind of skating.
+For my foot size, the 100mm K2 frames are too long for me to do that kind of skating.
 If I had a 90mm setup I think I would start doing more of those style tricks.

 Are there any big wheel skates out there that you would like to try out?

 I’d really like to try skating in a better-made boot.
 Maybe sort of carbon skate, like the Seba’s.
 Once I started skating a frame with 100mm wheels on the Razor Cults boots, it made me realize how flexible those shells are.
 They aren’t made for that kind of skating at all.
 I ruined a pair of Cults using the K2 frames with 100mm wheels on them.
 They made the boots super floppy and basically I destroyed them.
 I would love to skate a Seba boot with a 90mm Wizard frame setup on them and see how they feel.
 That combination, however, is just too expensive for me to ever get.

 Are there any other tri-skate setups you would get?